Tomorrow is the Day

-Well here we are, tomorrow is the big day.
+Tomorrow is the big day.
+My kidney will be removed placing me on dialysis until I am eligible for a transplant.
 What a ride it has been.
 I have seen God’s hand at work in so many ways through the last 8 months.

 He’s given me so many of you who have encouraged me with your words, cards, phone calls, gifts, and the gift of your time.
 For each comment, email, card and time spend with me, my deepest thanks and love.